IgniteUI/igniteui-docfx/en/components/shadows.md

 }
 ```

-As you can see as it is in the material guidelines, every elevation is composed of three shadows.
+As you can see the shadow is produced according to the material guidelines.

 To change the shadows colors use the igx-elevations function to override the defaults:
  ```scss
 ...